Program Arcade GamesWith Python And Pygame

 Version control allows developers to:

-- Get any prior version a program (Worried a change will mess up the program?
+- Get any prior version of a program (Worried a change will mess up the program?
 Worry no more!)

 - Easily share code between developers